What is the OAR (Office Aptitude Rating)?

-The OAR (Office Aptitude Rating) is a civil service exam used by military services like the Navy and Marine Corps which is used to decide if you meet the qualifications to train as an officer.
-It also helps decide which role you are best suited for in these services.
+The OAR (Office Aptitude Rating) is a civil service exam used by military services like the Navy and Marine Corps to decide if you meet the qualifications to train as an officer.
+OAR tests assess your ability in maths, reading, and mechanics (subtests of the ASTB-E - Aviation Standard Test Battery).
+The scores can help you decide which role you are best suited for in the military.

 To take the test, there are some requirements you must meet - for example, you have to be a US citizen to take the OAR test and between 19-35 years of age.
 You will also need to have an extensive background check, so be sure to consider these requirements before applying.